armele/mctradepost-retro/README.md

 #### Resort
 A resort attracts your citizens who are feeling overworked.
 Guest Services will tend to vacationing citizens, who can relax and repair their adverse stat, and generate some Trade Coins (‡) for the colony while taking a break from work.

+### Jobs
+The Shopkeeper works in the Marketplace, keeping the shelves stocked and ordering up new supply as needed.

+Guest Services staffs the resort, finding out what the vacationers need to relax, and bringing it to them.

+The Bartender also works at the resort, mixing up delicious treats that help the vacationers relax.

 ### Custom Items

 Marketplace Hut - Supports the Marketplace building and the Shopkeeper job.